slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Source Control Platform (SCP) | A service or suite of services (self-hosted or SaaS) for hosting version-controlled software.
 GitHub and GitLab are examples of source control platforms, as are combinations of tools like Gerrit code reviews with GitHub source control.
 | Source Provenance | Information about which Source Control Platform (SCP) produced a revision, when it was generated, what process was used, who the contributors were, and what parent revisions it was based on.
 | Organization | A collection of people who collectively create the Source.
 Examples of organizations include open-source projects, a company, or a team within a company.
 The organization defines the goals and methods of the repository.
-| Repository | A uniquely identifiable instance of a VCS hosted on an SCP.
+| Repository / Repo | A uniquely identifiable instance of a VCS hosted on an SCP.
 The repository controls access to the Source in the version control system.
 The objective of a repository is to reflect the intent of the organization that controls it.
 | Branch | A named pointer to a revision.
 Branches may be modified by authorized actors.
 In git, cloning a repo will download all revisions in the history of the "default" branch to the local machine.
+Branches may have different security requirements.
 | Change | A set of modifications to the source in a specific context.
-As an example, a proposed change to a "releases/1" branch may require higher scrutiny than a change to "users/1".
+Can be proposed and reviewed before being accepted.
 | Change History | A record of the history of revisions that preceded a specific revision.
+| Push / upload / publish | When an actor authenticates to an SCP to add or modify content.
+Typically makes a new revision reachable from a branch.
+| Review / approve / vote | When an actor authenticates to a change review tool to leave comments or endorse / reject the source change proposal they were presented.

 ## Source Roles